hari-p8-io/sg-gpp-g3/fast-requesthandler-service/README.ci.md

 ## Overview

+Each service has its own independent CI/CD pipeline located in its service directory under `.github/workflows/`.
+This provides:

+- **Service Isolation**: Each service has its own build and deployment pipeline
+- **Independent Testing**: Services can be tested and deployed independently
+- **Optimized Triggers**: Only runs when the specific service changes
+- **Clear Ownership**: Each team owns their service's pipeline

 The CI/CD pipeline automatically builds, tests, and deploys the Fast Request Handler Service.
 It includes:

 - **Automated Testing**: Unit tests and end-to-end tests using Playwright